sass/sass/proposal/color-4-new-spaces.md

 Different color spaces often represent different color-gamuts, which can present a new set of problems for authors.
-Some color manipulations are best handled in a wide-gamut space like `oklch`, but then need to be mapped back to a narrower gamut like `srgb` for legacy browsers.
-We established the following guidelines for color conversion and mapping in Sass color functions:
+Some color manipulations are best handled in a wide-gamut space like `oklch`, but (for now) authors will likely prefer emitting legacy colors that work in existing and legacy browsers.
+While that is likely to change in the long term, we think it's a worthwhile tradeoff to prioritize author control and legacy color use-cases.
+Authors who do choose to emit non-legacy colors are less likely to be working in legacy color spaces to begin with.
+So we've established the following guidelines for color conversion and mapping in Sass color functions:

 * Every color function returns a color in the same space as the original color, no matter what space was used for transformations.
 The only exception is `color.to-space()`, which can be used for manual space conversion.
 Functions that accept two colors (e.g. `color.mix()`) return a color in the same space as the first color argument.

 * No color function performs gamut-mapping on out-of-gamut channels, except `color.to-gamut()`, which can be used for manual gamut-mapping.